Zune

-The Zune started as a line of portable media players (PMP) created in cooperation with Toshiba.
+The Zune started and revolved around its line of portable media players (PMP) created in cooperation with Toshiba.
 Microsoft aimed to challenge and beat Apple, whose iPod line held an enormous market share.
 Three hard disk players ranging from 30 GB to 120 GB were released, alongside six flash players.
-However, its overall market share in the U.S. remained low, well below Apple and also lagging the SanDisk Sansa and Creative Zen.
-Microsoft discontinued all Zune hardware in October 2011, with digital content distribution from Microsoft starting under the Xbox Music and Xbox Video brands.
+However, its overall market share in the U.S. remained low, well below Apple and also lagging behind the SanDisk Sansa and Creative Zen.
+Microsoft discontinued all Zune hardware in October 2011.
+Zune digital content distribution continued until 2012, when it was replaced by the Xbox Music and Xbox Video brands.

-History

-MSN Music
+Predecessors

 Zune music and devices were follow-on to Microsoft's MSN Music service.
 MSN Music was created in 2004 to compete with Apple's iTunes services and used the Microsoft PlaysForSure DRM protocol.
 After only two years, Microsoft announced the closing of MSN Music in 2006 immediately before announcing the Zune service without PlaysForSure support.
 In 2008, Microsoft shut down the MSN Music licensing servers for PlaysForSure only two years after promising users the servers would be available for five years.

+The Portable Media Center platform was also a predecessor of Zune, based on a specialized version of Windows CE.

+Zune hardware players

 First generation

 The first-generation Zune device was created by Microsoft in close cooperation with Toshiba, which took the design of the Gigabeat S and redeveloped it under the name Toshiba 1089 as registered with the Federal Communications Commission (FCC) starting in 2006.
 Xbox 360 overseer J Allard ran the project, codenamed "Argo", staffed with Xbox and MSN Music Store developers who worked on "Alexandria", finalized as Zune Marketplace.
 Both products were later united under the Zune brand name in the U.S. market.
 While some features were praised, the initial Zune has been regarded with derision and jokes for its bulky size and brown color, with CNET regarding it at best as a "high-profile underdog alternative to Apple's iPod" where other Windows Media MP3 players from Creative, iriver, and Samsung had not succeeded.

 At midnight on December 31, 2008, many first generation Zune 30 models froze.
 Microsoft stated that the problem was caused by the internal clock driver written by Freescale and the way the device handles a leap year.
 It automatically fixed itself 24 hours later, but an intermediate "fix", for those who did not wish to wait, was to drain the device's battery and then recharge after 12 noon GMT on January 1, 2009.

 The first generation and later Zune devices included a number of social features, including the ability to share songs with other Zune users wirelessly.
-Songs that had been transferred over wi-fi could then be played three times over three days.
+Songs that had been transferred over Wi-Fi could then be played three times over three days.